New publications

-The consequences of global warming begin to appear in the Arctic
+The effects of global warming are starting to show in the Arctic

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.